Masterado/PyPiano/README.md

 Bpm: Beats per measure (used to calculate length in seconds of beats)
 Upper: Upper half of time signature (currently not used)
 Lower: Lower half of time signature (used to calculate length in seconds of beats)
 V: Denotes volume.
-Values 0 or less are silen.t -1 is used to denote tied notes and 0 represents rests.
+Values 0 or less are silent -1 is used to denote tied notes and 0 represents rests.

 Current Samples